 News & Updates

 Tomoko Omura is among today's leading voices in jazz violin.
 “Roots”, her debut album for Inner Circle, is a compelling tribute to her native Japan, featuring original arrangements of ten classic Japanese folk and popular songs.
 In the words of fellow violinist Christian Howes, “'Roots' is a tremendous accomplishment, and undoubtedly one of the most important and creative jazz albums produced by a violinist in recent history.”
 Downbeat magazine calls Tomoko “a leader with a fine future” with 4 and half star.
-She is also chosen for one of “Rising star” on critisc poll, Downbeat Magazine in 2015.
+Her latest release “Post Bop Gypsies” (2017) is an album that is played by Gypsy jazz instrumentation (violin, guitar and a bass) with the Post bop jazz attitude.
+Also from Inner Circle Music.
+She is chosen for one of “Rising star” on critics poll, Downbeat Magazine in 2015, 2016 and 2017.